 If you are considering an uncontested divorce, it is essential to speak with a lawyer who can help ensure that you have agreed on every aspect.
 If you do not address all potential issues, you may end up in a contested divorce and pay more money in the long run.

 The Bottom Line – Do I Need A Divorce Lawyer If We Agree On Everything?

 While it is possible to have an uncontested divorce, it is essential to remember that you and your spouse must agree on everything.
-If you do not address every potential issue, you may find yourself in court fighting over things you thought were already resolved.
+If you do not address every potential issue, you may be in court fighting over things you thought were already resolved.

-It is always a good idea to speak with a lawyer before finalizing your divorce, even if you agree on everything.
-A lawyer can help make sure that your agreement is legally binding and will stand up in court.
+Speaking with a lawyer before finalizing your divorce is always a good idea, even if you agree.
+A lawyer can help ensure your agreement is legally binding and will stand up in court.